Go back to the examples list

 button.cpp [download]

-wget https://libtungsten.io/static/code/examples/button/button.cpp
+wget http://libtungsten.io/static/code/examples/button/button.cpp

 #include <core.h>